Is Lantus Right for You? An Evidence-Based Breakdown

 Who Uses Lantus?

-Lantus is most relevant for people whose situation maps to its approved indications: diabetes mellitus.
+Lantus is most relevant for people whose situation maps to its approved indications: type 1 diabetes; type 2 diabetes.

 People who should avoid Lantus include those with the following: